 This means that, for graduation, the undergraduate student must have an average of "C" or higher on all work attempted at the University.
 An average of "C" or higher is also required in all course work applied toward the major.
 The GPA requirement may vary depending upon the major.
 Some majors have special GPA requirements.
-Always refer to the specific department for details (See the Graduate Programs chapter for minimum honor points that must be earned by graduate students.)
+Always refer to the specific department for details.
+(See the Graduate Programs chapter for GPA requirements for graduate students.)

-Grades earned by graduate students in other undergraduate courses, such as those taken as foundation courses, do not affect the graduate student's grade point average.
+Grades earned by graduate students in undergraduate courses, such as those taken as foundation courses, do not affect the graduate student's grade point average.

 Prior to graduation, the student must complete any course with an incomplete ("I") grade, and retake for a passing grade any required courses in which the student earned a failing grade ("F" or "NF").
 (See section on incomplete work in this chapter.)
 A degree will not be conferred for any student with an outstanding "I" grade.

-Course Load/ Credit-Hour Overload
+Course Load/Credit-Hour Overload

-A student taking at least 12 semester hours of undergraduate work during the course of a regular fall or spring semester will be considered a fulltime student.
+A student taking at least 12 semester hours of undergraduate work during the course of a regular fall or spring semester will be considered a full-time student.
 The normal load for undergraduates is 15 to 18 hours.
-Fulltime for summer session is considered 8 credits per each of the summer 1 or 2 semesters, or 12 hours for the summer 12-week term.
+Full time for summer session is considered 8 credits per each of the summer 1 or 2 sessions, or 12 hours for the summer 12-week term.